You are viewing a story from harrypotterfanfiction.com

 She tossed her fork down onto her plate.
 “I’m just frustrated,” she said.
 “We were supposed to be learning the Patronus Charm in class today, and I couldn’t even make vapor.”

 “I’ll help you tonight, if you like,” James offered immediately.

 “I will, too, if you like,” Tyler added.
 “Forget vapor, we’ll have you casting a corporeal Patronus in no time.”
 He grinned.
 “Without Malfoy slipping something into your tea.”

+She glanced over her shoulder at the Slytherin table.
+Scorpius was sitting there with Noah.
+He looked perfectly at ease.
 Before he could catch her staring at him, she looked away.
 Albus and Tyler had gone back to talking about Quidditch, but James was staring at her in a way she really didn’t like.
 When Albus and Tyler got up to leave, James kicked her under the table, and she sighed.